List of Cheers characters: Kevin McHale

 Kevin McHale (himself) is a Boston Celtics player.
 In "Cheers Fouls Out" (1990), he plays for Cheers's basketball team against rival bar Gary's Olde Towne Tavern.
 McHale is told by Sam Malone (Ted Danson) that the game is a charity match; when he finds out that it is a lie, he tells Sam that he will play if they donate the winnings to charity.
 During one of the games, he is injured but quickly recovers.

 In "Where Have All the Floorboards Gone?"
 (1991), McHale is brought by Sam as a birthday present to Norm Peterson (George Wendt).
 Bar patrons, mostly Cliff Clavin (John Ratzenberger), feed McHale bar trivia including asking a question about the number of bolts in the floorboards in Boston Garden.
 McHale becomes obsessed with this question, and it severely affects his basketball performance.
 The gang try to undo the damage but to no avail; they break into a basketball stadium overnight and end up ruining the floor.

 John Allen Hill

 John Allen Hill (Keene Curtis) is a restaurateur who becomes the owner of Melville's, the seafood restaurant above Cheers, in season 9.
-He informs Sam that the deed for Melville's includes Cheers' bathrooms and pool room, and after some resistance Sam eventually capitulates and begins paying monthly rent to him, until Sam and Rebecca team up to purchase the rooms.
+He informs Sam that the deed for Melville's includes Cheers' bathrooms and pool room, and after some resistance, Sam eventually capitulates and begins paying monthly rent to him, until Sam and Rebecca team up to purchase the rooms.
 Sam despises him due to his condescending and disdainful manner.
-In season nine, Sam dated Hill's daughter Valerie as a way to get back at Hill for his attitude towards the Cheers bar.
+In season nine, Sam dates Hill's daughter Valerie as a way to get back at Hill for his attitude toward the Cheers bar.
 Hill and Carla have a combative relationship that frequently turns sexual.